Smelly Cat: Background and writing

-"Smelly Cat" first appears in the sixth episode of the second season, "The One with the Baby on the Bus" (1995), which Borns also wrote.
-Hynde (lead singer of rock band The Pretenders) guest stars in the episode as Stephanie Schiffer, a professional singer originally hired to replace Phoebe as Central Perk's resident musician, to whom Phoebe teaches "Smelly Cat" at the end of the episode.
-Hynde co-wrote the song's music with Kudrow.
-The musician had agreed to guest star on Friends with little knowledge as to how popular the relatively new sitcom had already become in the United States, having not heard of the show prior to being cast.
-Kudrow described writing with Hynde as "amazing".
-Critics believe Hynde's guest appearance bolstered sales of The Pretenders' cover of "Angel of the Morning", which Hynde also performs in the episode.
+During the episode's live taping, Chase suggested to Crane that the song would be funnier if Kudrow emphasized the word "smelly" instead of the expected word "cat".
+Typically, writers do not offer notes once filming began, unless a scene did not work completely.
+With some hesitation, Crane suggested the note to Kudrow, and the revision ultimately resulted in a louder laugh from the studio audience.
+Hynde, lead singer of rock band The Pretenders, guest stars in the episode as Stephanie Schiffer, a professional singer hired to replace Phoebe as Central Perk's resident musician.
+Phoebe initially protests being fired from her gig, but eventually teaches her "Smelly Cat" by the end of the episode.
+Hynde co-wrote the song's music with Kudrow, who described writing with Hynde as "amazing".
+The musician had agreed to guest star on Friends with little knowledge about how popular the relatively new sitcom had already become in the United States, having not heard about the show prior to being cast.
+In the episode, Hynde performs a somber version of "Smelly Cat" on acoustic guitar to a full Central Perk audience.
+Hynde also performs The Pretenders' cover of "Angel of the Morning" in the same episode.

 "Smelly Cat" grew increasingly popular among fans of the show, who sent letters to producers asking that they release the song on an album.
 Upon realizing the song's popularity, Reprise Records' Howie Klein expressed interest in developing a concept album based around "Smelly Cat" as a follow-up to the previous years' Friends album, but Kudrow's participation in the project was undecided.
 An updated version of the song entitled "Smelly Cat Medley" was eventually released on the soundtrack album Friends Again (1999), credited to Phoebe Buffay and the Hairballs.
 The track is a combination of "Smelly Cat" excerpts from various episodes, featuring vocals from Kudrow and The Pretenders.
 Although the album's cover features all six of the show's main cast members – Kudrow, Jennifer Aniston, Courteney Cox, Matt LeBlanc, Matthew Perry and David Schwimmer – Kudrow was the only main cast member to contribute a song.